Orange-OpenSource/RAVENS/README.md

 ## Sign an update

 This step require access to the device master key.
 This cryptographic key is EXTREMELY powerful and thus should be stored on a secure computer, hopefully an HSM.
-At the very least, it is strongly recommanded to perform the signing on a dedicated, air-gapped server.
+At the very least, it is strongly recommended to perform the signing on a dedicated, air-gapped server.
 Assuming this is the case, this is done, the following command will make Hugin sign the various update packages: `path/to/Hugin authenticate -p path/to/update/directory/ -o path/to/signed/output/directory/ -k path/to/priv.key`

 ## Import an update to the serveur